 “I will be here when you decide you’re ready to get help.”

-What to say to an alcoholic in recovery:
+What To Say to an Alcoholic in Recovery:

 “I’m here if you want to talk.”

 When I was new to sobriety and recovery, this phrase meant the world to me.
 Just knowing that someone was there when and if I was ready to talk about getting sober was a calming feeling.
-It made me feel less alone to know someone was available to talk to, but also made me feel like I had some grasp of control over the conversation because it would be when I was ready.
+It made me feel less alone to know someone was available to talk to and that I had some control over the conversation because it would be when I was ready.

 “I am proud of you.”